mui/mui-x/docs/data/data-grid/editing/editing.md

 ```

 Since now a new render only occurs after some time has passed, the `value` prop will not be updated on each `apiRef.current.setEditCellValue` call.
-To avoid the user to see a frozen UI, the edit component can keep the current value in an internal state and sync it once `value` changes.
+To avoid frozen UIs, the edit component can keep the current value in an internal state and sync it once `value` changes.
 To do that apply the following modifications to your edit compoment.

 ```diff